 A number of readers and contributors have enquired about the blog, and its history and development – so here goes:

 The readership in April 2009 was just over 3,400 visits/month.
 By 2014 an average of just under 1,000 pages were viewed daily (these figures include returning visitors) and the website became one of the top 1000 most popular in Portugal.
-Total page views as at mid-2020 stand at 6-10,000 daily.
+Total page views as of late 2022 stand at 7-10,000 daily.
 As it has become more and more successful, it has also been blatantly copied and imitated by other aspiring websites specialising in Madeira who are not willing to put in the imagination or the effort into creating their own.

 EDITORIAL POLICY: “Comments” are posted as they are received from readers after passing through a spam filter.
 No editorial control is exercised other than to remove comments that are self-promoting or malicious.